 Dr. Ronald Fry

-Professor and Department Chair, Organizational Behavior, Weatherhead School of Management
+Professor of Organizational Behavior, Weatherhead School of Management

 Case Western Reserve University

 Dr. Fry’s research interests focus on the factors and dynamics that foster system-wide, positive change through generative connections.
 He is a co-creator of the Appreciative Inquiry theory and method, a strength-based change management process now widely used by profit and nonprofit institutions worldwide.
 Dr. Fry works with executive groups, organizations and institutions to engage the whole system in strategic thinking, planning and change.
 His most recent books include Appreciative Inquiry: A Positive Approach to Building Cooperative Capacity and Appreciative Team Building, He is Faculty Advisor to the Fowler Center for Business as Agent for World Benefit.
 He has a B.S. in Engineering from the University of California, Los Angeles and an M.S. and Ph.D. in Organizational Psychology from the Sloan School of Management at MIT.

 Creator/Director Giving Voice to Values and Professor of Practice, University of Virginia Darden School of Business

 Mary C. Gentile, PhD, is Director of Giving Voice to Values and Professor of Practice at UVA Darden School of Business; Senior Advisor for The Aspen Institute Business & Society Program; and independent consultant.
 Previously Gentile was a faculty member and manager of case research at Harvard Business School.